 The Company records its investment in Harmony as "equity investment in unconsolidated affiliate" in the accompanying consolidated balance sheets.
 The Company records its equity interest in Harmony's results of operations as "equity in income of unconsolidated affiliate" in the accompanying consolidated statements of income.
 The Company periodically reviews its investment in Harmony for impairment.
-Management has determined that no impairment was required as of December 31, 2023, or December 31, 2022.
-Under the equity method, since the Company's reporting currency is different from of Harmony's reporting currency, the Company is required to translate our proportionate share of equity for effects of translations in foreign currency and adjust the investment accordingly, and accrue the adjustment as a component of AOCL.
+Management has determined that no impairment was required as of December 31, 2024, or December 31, 2023.
+Under the equity method, since the Company's reporting currency is different from that of Harmony's reporting currency, the Company is required to translate our proportionate share of equity for effects of translations in foreign currency and adjust the investment accordingly, and accrue the adjustment as a component of AOCL.

-For the years ended December 31, 2023 and 2022, the Company purchased \$18,822,000 and \$22,877,000 of inventories, respectively, from Harmony.
-For the years ended December 31, 2023 and 2022, the Company recorded equity in income of unconsolidated affiliate of \$477,000 and \$87,000, respectively.
-For the years ended December 31, 2023 and 2022, the Company sold \$266,000 and \$570,000 of inventories, respectively, to Harmony.
+For the years ended December 31, 2024 and 2023, the Company purchased \$22,080,000 and \$18,822,000 of inventories, respectively, from Harmony.
+For the years ended December 31, 2024 and 2023, the Company recorded equity in income of unconsolidated affiliate of \$629,000 and \$477,000, respectively.
+For the years ended December 31, 2024 and 2023, the Company sold \$839,000 and \$266,000 of inventories, respectively, to Harmony.

-As of December 31, 2023, the Company's investment in Harmony was \$5,247,000, which consisted of its original \$1,450,000 investment and cumulative equity in income of unconsolidated affiliate of \$6,253,000, less \$942,000 in repayments of an advance, payments of \$77,000 in dividends and AOCL on foreign currency translations of \$1,437,000.
+As of December 31, 2024, the Company's investment in Harmony was \$5,814,000, which consisted of its original \$1,450,000 investment and cumulative equity in income of unconsolidated affiliate of \$6,882,000, less \$942,000 in repayments of an advance, payments of \$77,000 in dividends and AOCL on foreign currency translations of \$1,499,000.

-8. Accrued Liabilities
+7. Accrued Liabilities